esantanche/emsreact/README.md

 # My new website based on React

 It's a website I built.
-The website is no longer live, but the code is interesting.
+I parked it here: http://reactedition.emanuelesantanche.com/

 Technologies used:
 * React